Migrating to federated identity¶

 Trigger a migration of your user to copy over any SSH keypairs you previously associated with your account.

-Trigger migrations of projects you are a member of to associate any disk images and snapshots to your new account.
+Trigger migrations of projects you are a member of to associate any disk images, snapshots and volumes to your new account.
 This only needs to be done once by any member of the project, but can also be re-run in the event that you or other project members create disk images/snapshots under their old account.

 You should now have access to your old data via your new account linked to your federated identity!